-MD 30 Relocated (Manchester Bypass) A bypass from Brodbeck Road to north of MD 88
+MD 30 Relocated (Manchester Bypass)

-1 Boxwood Drive Extended North Extension of MD 88 north to Upper Beckleysville Road
+Boxwood Drive Extended North

+Extension from MD 88 north to Upper Beckleysville Road

-2 Boxwood Drive Extended South Extension of Boxwood Drive from Roberts Field to Trenton Mill
+2 Boxwood Drive Extended South Extension of Boxwood Drive from Roberts Field to Trenton Mill Road

 Purpose: A section exists from Hillock Lane north to Dogwood Drive.
 This road extension is part of a larger project to extend Boxwood Drive to Upper Beckleysville.
 It will provide a major north-south alternate route, redundancy in the road network, and improved access, connectivity and circulation in the southeast portion of Hampstead in an area of future residential and public use development.